Filtering and comparing customer groups

 Step 2: Choose the right touchpoint:

-This will open an extra configuration screen, where you can choose to make this key invisible.
 Make sure to fully understand the impact of this setting:

 • This key will not be available anymore to filter on